House League Program

 Players who would like to take part in additional tournaments with their team should consider the Tournament Team Program.
 The Tournament Team Program (TTP) is an optional, extra-fee program open to house league players in Peewee, Bantam, and Midget.
 No tryouts are involved: players are accepted into the program at registration on a first-come, first-placed basis.
 Players in the TTP will take part in one to two additional weekend tournaments including an away tournament.
 To minimize conflicts, tournament teams will have no house league practices or games scheduled for their tournament weekends.

-The cost of the TTP is $TBD per player (in addition to the basic fee for house league registration fee).
+The cost of the TTP is $950 per player ($925 for Midget).
 Only those players who select the Tournament Team option at registration will be assigned to a tournament team.

 Spaces in the TTP program are limited: interested families are encouraged to register early.
 When registering, choose the House League / Tournament Team option, which includes the cost of House League plus the two extra Tournaments.